 - √ Jewelry should be removed prior to hand cleaning. - √ Artificial nails may not be worn by employees who provide direct patient care or who handle or prepare food or medications. - √ Natural nails should not exceed 1/4 inch from the fingertip.
-Polish may be worn when well manicured and not chipped. - √ When Gloving: - Perform hand hygiene prior to putting on gloves - Wear gloves when in contact with blood or other potentially infectious materials, mucous membranes, and non-intact skin could occur. - Change gloves during patient care if moving from a contaminated body site to a clean body site. - Do not use the same gloves for the care of more than one patient.
+Polish may be worn when well manicured and not chipped. - √ When Gloving: - Perform hand hygiene prior to putting on gloves, and when changing, or after removing gloves - Wear gloves when in contact with blood or other potentially infectious materials, mucous membranes, and non-intact skin could occur. - Change gloves during patient care if moving from a contaminated body site to a clean body site. - Do not use the same gloves for the care of more than one patient.